mozilla/skywriter/docs/devguide/testplan.html.markdown

 ## Editor Behavior ##

-As we use Bespin to edit itself more, there will be less need for this test.
+As we use Skywriter to edit itself more, there will be less need for this test.
 Until that time, we should test common editor behavior:

 * Arrows move the insertion point around